as-ifn-at/CapstoneTNOrg5/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 If you don't have `jq` installed omit `| jq`.
 The metadata shows the details of the deployed contract and is JSON, so jq makes it easier to read.
 You can repeat the above commands for org2 to confirm that is working.

-To run the Java example, change the `deployCCAAS` command as follows.
+To run the Java chaincart, change the `deployCCAAS` command as follows.
 This will create two new containers.

 ```bash
 ./network.sh deployCCAAS  -ccn basicj -ccp ../asset-transfer-basic/chaincode-java